Managing bladder late effects

 Difficulty passing urine (urine retention)

-If you have difficulty passing urine, it is important to get this checked.
+If you are having difficulty passing urine, or feel that you are not emptying your bladder completely, it is important to see your doctor.
+It can cause problems that are more serious if they are not treated.
 Your doctor or continence adviser will do tests to find out the cause so they can offer you the right treatment for your situation.

 Bladder management tips

-There are some practical things you can do to manage bladder problems.
+There are also some things you can do to help reduce bladder problems.
 You can make small lifestyle changes such as increasing your fluid intake, cutting down fizzy drinks or avoiding constipation.

 We have more information and tips for coping with bladder or bowel problems.